-  Upload your print book files to CreateSpace (which distributes to Amazon) and IngramSpark (which reaches everyone else); for e-books, directly upload to Amazon KDP and then choose an e-book distributor such as Smashwords or Draft2Digital to reach other major retailers.
+Upload your print book files to Amazon KDP and IngramSpark (which reaches everyone else); for ebooks, upload again to Amazon KDP, then choose an ebook distributor such as Smashwords or Draft2Digital to reach other major retailers.

 Deal directly with Amazon as well as other major e-book retailers.